 The Different Types of Drafting Chairs

-Drafting chairs offer a lot of options for different needs.
-You can find a mixture of value and features in each of these different options.
+Drafting chairs offer many options for different needs.
+Each option offers a mixture of value and features.

 Armrests and a Padded Back

-The standard option for a chair to use with your table is one that includes a padded backrest and padded armrests for comfort.
+The standard option for a chair to use with your table includes a padded backrest and padded armrests for comfort.
 The most common height options range between twenty-four and twenty-eight inches.

 9042-1 Executive High-Back PUPVC Leather Office Chair